Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 Why Employers Ask for U.S. Experience

-• Familiarity with American communication norms and directness
+• Familiarity with direct American communication norms

-• Comfort with American meeting culture and decision-making processes
+• Comfort with American meeting culture and decision-making

-• Education credentials they recognize and can evaluate easily
+• Education credentials they recognize

 Translating Your Foreign Experience